ntop/ntopng/doc/src/snmp/configuration.rst

   :align: center
   :alt: Add SNMP Device

-Alternatively, you can import a JSON file containing the configuration of the devices by clicking on the import icon (|import|).
+Alternatively, you can import a JSON or a CSV file containing the configuration of the devices by clicking on the import icon (|import|).

 .. |import| image:: ../img/SNMP_ImportIcon.png
   :height: 25px